Kong/docs.konghq.com/app/konnect/org-management/sso.md

    Requirements:
     * The path must be unique across all {{site.konnect_short_name}} organizations.
-      If your desired path is already taken, you must choose another one.
     * The path can be any alphanumeric string.
     * The path does not require a slash (`/`).